FanDuel promo offer | Bet $5 get $150 in bonus bets if you win | Goal.com US

 How to claim the FanDuel promo code

-- Click here to go to FanDuel and get your bonus with no promo code needed
+- Click here to go to FanDuel and claim your bonus offer, no promo code required

-- Make a $10 minimum deposit and make a bet of at least $5
+- Make a minimum $10 deposit and place a cash bet of at least $5

+- If your bet hits, you’ll receive $150 of bonus bets in addition to your winnings

-- You have seven days to use your bonus bets before they expire
+- You will have seven days to use your bonus bets before they expire

-The process is exactly the same for players in MA and OH, except after betting $5 (and winning) you will receive $300 in bonus bets.

-We suggest you go with a heavy favorite with your first bet since the bonus is contingent on winning.
+If you are playing from MA or OH you can follow the exact same steps to claim your bonus, except you will receive $300 if your $5 bet wins.

+As this offer relies on the qualifying $5 bet winning, we suggest placing it on a heavy favorite to maximize your chances of collecting the bonus.

 More info on FanDuel’s bonus